How to Make Pickles at Home: A Beginner’s Guide

 Follow these steps:

-Prepare the vegetables: Slice them in uniform shapes so they cure evenly.
+Prepare the vegetables: Slice them into uniform pieces so they pickle evenly.

 Warm the brine: Simmer vinegar, water, salt, and sugar until dissolved.